As open as possible, as closed as necessary

 Structure of data management plan

-1. Types of data
+1. General description of data

 What types of data (e.g. qualitative, quantitative, measurements) will the project collect or use?
 The data may be either new data or openly available data.
 What are the file formats of the data?
+How will the consistency and quality of data be controlled?

 The data content is described in more detail in the research plan.

-4. Ethics and legal compliance
+2. Ethical and legal compliance

 How will ethical issues concerning data storage (e.g. sensitive personal information, third-party access to data) be taken into account?
 How will copyright and IPR issues be managed?